spruceUI/sprigUI/README.md

     - Hold 10 seconds to hard shutdown a device as a last resort.

+- Changing emulator cores for a system:
+    - Some systems, such as Game Boy, have multiple emulator options.
+    - To launch a system using a different core, press X while in that system's game list, then highlight **Retroarch Core** and press left or right to select your new core, then press B to close this menu and return to the game list.
+This will set that core as the default for all games in that system.
+    - To set an override to get a particular game to always use one core, regardlesss of what default you have set: press X while hovering over the game you wish to set the core association for, then change its **Retroarch Core** as described above.
+Then, before going back to the game list, press X or Y. An asterisk will appear next to the **Retroarch Core** text, indicating that the override is set.

 - sprigUI automatically enables wireless ADB and SSH access on boot.
 You can connect to your device using these services by running the following commands from your computer.
     - ADB: `adb connect 192.168.x.x:5555`
     - SSH: `ssh root@192.168.x.x`

+## Known Issues

 ## Special Thanks